-All BCOM students and employees must complete an on-line Title IX training.
+All Burrell students and employees must complete an on-line Title IX training.
 A component of the on-line training is information related to defining dating violence, domestic violence, sexual assault, stalking and consent; rights of the victim; where a victim can report on campus providing an explanation of reporting offices and offices which hold confidentiality; steps to take in case of a crime of violence; and bystander behavior.
 Students also have online training regarding discrimination awareness and alcohol and drug awareness.
-BCOM students also utilize the Wellness, Alcohol, Violence, Education (W.A.V.E.) program through NMSU.
-They provide information on alcohol, violence, and wellness for students including resources for substance abuse.